PlamenNeshev2000/Hantang/README.md

 # Hantang
 In my second semester, we were given a project to redesign a website called Hantang.
-During this project I progressed my skills in HTML, CSS, JavaScript and a bit of PHP.
+During this project I progressed my skills in:
+-HTML
+-CSS
+-JavaScript
+-a bit of PHP

 Visit the website:
 http://i303476.hera.fhict.nl/hantang/